 These Honey Ginger and Garlic Pork Meatballs are baked, not fried, and the sauce they are baked in makes a great sauce for pouring over some noodles and veg when you are ready to serve up.

-Oh and yes, I made these garlic and ginger pork meatballs for the hubby and kids for while I was away.
-I was so adamant I was going to let them fend for themselves (by fend for themselves, I mean my husband has to cook, they are only 2 and 3 after all)…but all the talk of pizza, burgers and ice-cream stuffed doughnuts (???) the hubby keeps telling me he will be subjecting the kids to this weekend, made me cave and make them at least one nutritious meal.
+I was so adamant I was going to let them fend for themselves while I am away (the husband, not the kids – they are only 2 and 3 after all).
+But all the talk of pizza, burgers and ice-cream stuffed doughnuts (???) the hubby keeps telling me he will be subjecting the kids to (I am pretty sure he is winding me up, but you never know…) made me cave and make them at least one nutritious meal.
 That was probably his plan all along 😕

 Looking for more quick and delicious weeknight meals?
 Check out these lovelies: